 - What does Protestant mean?

 There are various thoughts regarding the meaning of Protestant.
-A simplified definition of Protestant is—a member or follower of any of several denominations or nondenominational churches not adherent to the Catholic or Orthodox Church that affirm the Reformation doctrines of justification by faith and not through works, the priesthood of all believers, and the primacy of the Bible as the ultimate source in matters of faith and order.
+A simplified definition of Protestant is—a member or follower of any of several denominations or nondenominational churches not adherent to the Catholic or Orthodox Church.
+Protestant Christians typically affirm the Reformation doctrines of justification by faith and not through works, the priesthood of all believers, and the primacy of the Bible as the ultimate source in matters of faith and order.
 Some of the Protestant denominations represented at Wesleyan as identified by students include Baptist, Church of Christ, Congregational, Episcopalian, Lutheran, Methodist, Presbyterian, and Nondenominational.

-- How do I become a worship leader in the weekly worship services?
+- How do I become a worship leader in a worship service?

-Student involvement in the weekly service is deeply valued.
-Please contact Rev. Tracy regarding your interest in becoming a Chapel Minister, a member of the Praise and Worship Team, Liturgical Dance Ministry, Reader, Greeter, and/or Chapel Musician.
+Student involvement in our community is deeply valued.
+Please contact Rev. Tracy regarding your interest in becoming a member of the Praise and Worship Team, Liturgical Dance Ministry, Reader, Greeter, and/or Chapel Musician.

 - What other Protestant campus ministries might I become involved?

-Other ministries you might consider are community service projects and the Intervarsity Gulf Coast mission trip.
+Other ministries you might consider are community service projects, interfaith Spring Break service trip, and the Intervarsity Gulf Coast mission trip.
 There are many opportunities available through the Protestant student groups and the Protestant Chaplain.
 See the Protestant Chaplain or a student leader for more details or send an e-mail describing your interest.

 - Are there area churches I can attend?

 Yes, there are several churches of diverse denominations in Middletown and the surrounding area.
-A list is provided for students at the beginning of the academic year and available in the Protestant Chaplain’s office.
+A list is available in the Protestant Chaplain’s office.
 Some churches provide transportation.